IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-directory.md

 *Prerequisites for understanding this tutorial are the [client]{@tutorial client}, [service]{@tutorial service}, and [service specification]{@tutorial service-spec-query} tutorials.*

-The iecf library allows applications to advertise and query for services on the LAN; these features are provided as part of the iecf *service directory*.
+The iotkit-comm library allows applications to advertise and query for services on the LAN; these features are provided as part of the iotkit-comm *service directory*.
 Normally, the advertising and querying happen automatically as a part of `createService` or `createClient`.
 However, there are certain situations in which you might want to use the service directory independent of creating a client or service.
-For example, your service may want to speak a protocol that is not implemented as an iecf plugin.
+For example, your service may want to speak a protocol that is not implemented as an iotkit-comm plugin.
 In this scenario, you would use the service directory to advertise and find services, but implement your own communication protocol.
 Consider the following specification for a simple echo server (`9888-service-custom-comm.json`) that uses `myprotocol` to communicate: